What is an anemometer?

 , or in unconfined flows,

 such as atmospheric wind.
-To determine the velocity, an anemometer detects change in some physical property of the fluid or the effect of the fluid on a mechanical device
+To determine the velocity of the wind, an anemometer detects change in some physical property of the fluid or the effect of the fluid on a mechanical device

 inserted into the flow.